Academic Authors: Muskan Panjwani, Alina Yakunina

 6 ÷ 2 = 3

-2. Write an expression and solve it.
+2. Write an expression for the given problem and solve it.

 I have 14 fish, divided equally into 2 groups.
 How many fish are in one group?